dappcenter/paplooo.github.io/test_m_licAg.md

 "Use" in this Agreement shall have the meaning, subject to the limitations and restrictions in Section 2.2 below:

 <ol type="a">
-    <li> &ensp;  &ensp;of using the program code of the Software in a machine-readable form on a computer installation, i.e. inputting the &ensp;  &ensp;&nbsp;&nbsp;&nbsp; program either totally or partially into a computer system in order to carry out the instructions contained within the &ensp;  &ensp;&nbsp;program; </li>
+    <li> &ensp;  &ensp;of using the program code of the Software in a machine-readable form on a computer installation, i.e. inputting the &ensp;  &ensp;&nbsp;&nbsp;&nbsp; program either totally or partially into a computer system in order to carry out the instructions contained within the program; </li>
     <li>&ensp;  &ensp; storing the program and using its Documentation with any part of the program in connection with the practical &ensp;  &ensp;&nbsp;&nbsp;&nbsp; &ensp;  &ensp;&nbspexploitation of DAC Factory</li>
 </ol>